FabioMiguel2000/iNeedHelp/README.md

 | **NORMAL FORM**              | BCNF              |

-> If necessary, description of the changes necessary to convert the schema to BCNF.
-> Justification of the BCNF.

 ---

 ## A6: Indexes, triggers, transactions and database population

-> Brief presentation of the artefact goals.
+This artefact the identification and characterization of the indexes, queries as well as the script to create and populate the database

 ### 1. Database Workload